element-hq/aurora/README.md

  * Minimum featureset, so one can test it with a real account to see how it feels and performs, but not use it (yet) as a daily driver.
  * Keep It Simple & Stupid.

+There aren't any tests yet (but if doing this for real, we should absolutely have each component come with its own tests, both of its model and its UI).

+Stuff that hasn't really been on the radar, but probably should be:
+ * MVVM for nice modular and testable components
+ * Progressive loading (unless vite does that automatically)

+Stuff that is deliberately not in focus
+ * Features beyond the absolute bare essentials.
+This is meant to be a test jig for experimenting with EX, and piling on features for parity with EW only makes sense if it's going somewhere.

 ## Findings